Jonathan Balls: Murders

 Sometime circa the early 1830s, Balls started buying large quantities of arsenic from nearby towns, claiming that the family home was infested with rats that he desperately wanted to get rid of.
 The first recorded suspicious death was of one of his daughters, 24-year-old Maria Lacey, who died from what was described as a combination of mistreatment from her husband and some unidentified illness.
-One year later, on 25 December 1836, 13-month-old Maria Green passed away mysteriously, followed by 8-year-old Ann Peggs, a granddaughter, who died from a presumed illness on 7 June 1839.
-Shortly afterwards, 13-month-old Martha Green and her 3-year-old brother, William, also died on 31 October 1841.
+One year later, on 25 December 1836, 13-month-old Maria Green died mysteriously, followed by 8-year-old Ann Peggs, a granddaughter, who died from a presumed illness on 7 June 1839.
+Shortly after 13-month-old Martha Green died, her 3-year-old brother, William, also died on 31 October 1841.

-For the following few years, multiple other family members died in suspicious circumstances, including multiple of Balls' children and his parents, both of whom died mysteriously after moving from their home in Brumstead to live with him in 1824.
-Due to the increasing amount of deaths in the family, the neighbors asked for an inquest to be held into their deaths on at least two occasions, but no such investigation took place.
-In September 1845, a grandson named Samuel Green passed away, followed by Balls' bedridden wife, Elizabeth, only four months later.
+For the following few years, multiple other family members died in suspicious circumstances, including one of Balls' children and one of his parents, both of whom died mysteriously after moving from their home in Brumstead to live with him in 1824.
+Due to the increasing number of deaths in the family, the neighbours asked for an inquest to be held into their deaths on at least two occasions, but no such investigation took place.
+In September 1845, a grandson named Samuel Green died, followed by Balls' bedridden wife, Elizabeth, only four months later.
 The final confirmed victim was a granddaughter, Elizabeth Anne Pestle, who died on 17 April 1846.